grafana/integration-sample-apps/sample-apps/linux-hostmetrics/README.md

 ## Make commands

-- `make defaultconfig`: Initializes the configuration file with default values for cloud-init templates.
+- `make defaultconfig`: Creates the configuration file with default values, if it does not already exist. `make run` and `make render-config` create it when missing.
 - `make render-config`: Generates a `cloud-init-<collector>.yaml` configuration file per collector using the defined variables.
 - `make run`: Creates the Linux hostmetrics sample app.
 - `make stop`: Deletes all created VMs.
 - `make clean`: Removes the rendered configuration files.
+- `make distclean`: Also removes `jinja/variables/`, including any endpoint and credentials set there.

 ## Make variables